Updated June 19, 2019 after the final regulations passed

-The tax-advantaged benefits of the Individual Coverage HRA (ICHRA) won't be available until January 2020, but that doesn't mean we should skirt over learning about the rules.
+The tax-advantaged benefits of the Individual Coverage HRA (ICHRA) will be available January 1 2020.
 Our team sees this new HRA option as a game changer for companies that traditionally offer group plans to their employees.
 It gives employers flexibility to scale benefits, control costs, and make the design work for their unique staffing situation.
 Here's what to know so far about ICHRA rules.

 This transaction is tax-free, meaning that employers don't get dinged for payroll tax on the amount and the employees don't have to recognize the reimbursements as income.

 The biggest benefit of all is that with ICHRA, employers can scale their benefits based on employee classes and employees can choose the best plan that works for them.

 This is the opposite of one-size-fits-all.
 And it's positioned to completely rewrite the way companies offer health benefits to their staff.

 The final rules for the Individual Coverage HRA were announced June 13, 2019 from the U.S. Departments of Treasury, Health and Human Services, and Labor.
 The rules expand upon the executive order from President Trump last fall which instructed the U.S. Departments of the Treasury, Health and Human Services, and Labor to expand the usability of HRAs.
 This was the third step the President has used to reform healthcare policy through regulatory changes.

 In this post, we will go over the ICHRA rules and build on what we know about how HRAs work through our experience being the top provider of QSEHRA administration for small businesses.

 While QSEHRAs (qualified small employer health reimbursement arrangements) and individual coverage HRAs differ in more ways than one, we like to think of the ICHRA as a supercharged version of the QSEHRA that extends the tax-advantaged benefits that small business owners enjoy to a larger group of employers.